MarkusFuchs68/Covid-19_detection/README.md

 * run "pipenv install", whenever a change to Pipfile has been made in order to update your environment.

 ### [Notebooks](./notebooks)
-* [0 - preparations](./notebooks/0%20-%20preparations.ipynb): downloads the original dataset from kaggle
-* [0a - inspection](./notebooks/0a%20-%20inspection.ipynb): first inspection of the dataset and display of example images of all classes
+* [0 - inspection](./notebooks/0%20-%20inspection.ipynb): first inspection of the dataset and display of example images of all classes
 * [1 - masking](./notebooks/1%20-%20masking.ipynb): generation of masked x-ray images by overlaying the masks on the x-ray images, saved in ./dataset folder
 * [2 - modelling](./notebooks/2%20-%20modelling.ipynb): first quick model on a reduced dataset for experimenting
 * [2*](./notebooks): further notebooks with different models, each including the learning curve, the model performance and confustion matrix report